radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-details/delete-environment.md

 ---
 keywords:
-title: Delete an Environment
+title: Delete an Environment from its Detailed View
 description: Steps required to delete a specific environment from its detailed view
 ---
-# Delete an Environment
+# Delete an Environment from its Detailed View

 This guide outlines the required steps to delete an environment from a specific environment's *Overview* screen.
-For details on deleting an environment from the *Environments* screen that lists all environments, review the [delete an environment guide](../environment-overview/delete-an-environment.md).
+For details on deleting an environment from the *Environments* home screen that lists all environments, review the [delete an environment guide](../environment-overview/delete-an-environment.md).

 > **Note:** Only non-production environments can be deleted by users.
 To delete a production environment... (**waiting for these details from RL**).

+## Getting started

 To begin the workflow to delete the environment, select the ellipsis next to **Monitor Environment** to expand the **Options** menu.
 From the **Options** menu, select **Delete**.
 This will open the delete environment dialog box.